suusanp/stealth-health/m5/prototype.md

 ### Rationale for Selecting React Native

 We chose React Native for our Fitbit app prototype due to its cross-platform capabilities, to develop a single codebase that can be deployed on both iOS and Android devices.
 Our group members use both Android and Apple devices, and we wanted to ensure that the app would be accessible to all team members during the development process.
-Additionally, React Native has extensive documentation and a large community, which would we can use for troubleshooting and support, since none of our team members had prior experience with mobile app development.
+Additionally, React Native has extensive documentation and a large community, which we can use for troubleshooting and support since none of our team members had prior experience with mobile app development.
 Our team has also had previous experience developing in React, which made the transition to React Native smoother.

 ### Expo as a Development Platform